-Founded in 2010 as Improv Theatre Company, we are the first school in Australia to have taught long–form improvisation and the Chicago improv method, and have since helped other schools do the same.
-We’re also the only school to teach the two main methods of theatrical improvisation — Keith Johnstone’s impro and Chicago improv — in a single comprehensive curriculum.
+Founded in 2010 as Improv Theatre Company, we are the first school in Australia to have taught long–form improvisation and the Chicago improv method, and we’ve since helped other schools do the same.
+We’re also the only school in NSW to teach the Chicago method, and the only school worldwide to teach the two main methods of theatrical improvisation — Keith Johnstone’s Impro and Chicago improv — in a single comprehensive curriculum.

 Our core curriculum

 Our classes explore the different methods, giving students a wider experience of improvisation, as well as an understanding of which techniques work in different circumstances.
-Our unique techniques avoid the confusion many improvisors feel when they think all improvisation is the same.
+Our unique curriculum avoids the confusion many improvisors feel when they think all improvisation is the same when it is not.
 For this reason our core curriculum is longer and more comprehensive than other improvisation schools.
-And our classes are for everyone from beginners to experienced actors.

-We teach the most modern and researched improvisation curriculum in Australia — possibly the world, but it’s difficult to check — starting from grounded foundation skills, through clarity of the different methods, and ending with a more complete and well rounded education in theatrical improvisation.
+We teach the most modern and researched improvisation curriculum in Australia — possibly the world, but it’s difficult to check — starting from grounded foundation skills, through clarity of the different methods, and ending with a more complete and well rounded education in improv and theatrical improvisation.
 We bring out the performer that’s always been inside you.